swtv-kaist/cs458-spring23/README.md

-### Part II: Source Code Coverage Criteria for Effective SW Debugging
+### Part II: Source Code Coverage Criteria for Effective SW Testing

 *“It’s hard enough to find an error in your code when you’re looking for it; it’s even harder when you’ve assumed your code is error-free.”— Steve McConnell*